 - Governor Edmund G. Brown Jr. appointed Mark W. Cowin as director.

-- First Atmospheric River Observatory, our joint project with the National Oceanic & Atmospheric Administration, was installed in Bodega Bay to better forecast atmospheric river storms.
+- First Atmospheric River Observatory, a DWR-joint project with the National Oceanic & Atmospheric Administration (NOAA), was installed in Bodega Bay to better forecast atmospheric river storms.

 - Governor Edmund G. Brown Jr. signed the Sustainable Groundwater Management Act (SGMA) into law on September 16.
 The new law mandated the creation of local groundwater sustainability agencies.
 These agencies are responsible for developing groundwater sustainability plans that must bring groundwater extraction and replenishment into balance by 2040 for critically over-drafted basins and 2042 for all other high- and medium-priority basins.